Kristis/iot-relay42/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/4e9d039b4358c2626ef0/maintainability)](https://codeclimate.com/github/Kristis/iot-relay42/maintainability)

-This is one of possible implementations of IoT stack.
+This is one of the possible implementations of IoT stack.
 Architecutre is based on [TICK](https://www.influxdata.com/time-series-platform/).
-In my example I am using data from [weather](https://openweathermap.org/) provider.
+In my example, I am using data from [weather](https://openweathermap.org/) provider.

 ## Architecture